isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-fct-def"></a>F.def: Function definitions

-A function definition is a function declaration that also specifies the function's implementation, the function body.
+A function definition is a function declaration that also specifies the function’s implementation, the function body.

-### <a name="Rf-package"></a>F.1: "Package" meaningful operations as carefully named functions
+### <a name="Rf-package"></a>F.1: “Package” meaningful operations as carefully named functions

 ##### Reason

 Factoring out common code makes code more readable, more likely to be reused, and limit errors from complex code.
 If something is a well-specified action, separate it out from its surrounding code and give it a name.

-##### Example, don't
+##### Example, don’t

     void read_and_print(istream& is)    // read and print an int {